huangy22/NewsRecommender/README.md

 ### Using News4U

-Input your Twitter handle, the app will try to understand your interest on news: What articles have you read and retweeted on Twitter?
-The app will find the user group who share similar interest with you, provide you the potential topics you might be interested in, and recommend news according to the topics your user group likes.
-On the web app, you directly read the whole article, or follow the link to the original site to find more details.
+Input your Twitter handle, the app will try to understand your interest on news based on what articles have you read and retweeted on Twitter.
+The app will find the user group who share similar interests with you, provide you the potential topics you might be interested in, and recommend news with topics your  group would like.
+On the web app, you can directly read the whole article, or follow the link to the original site to find more details.

 ### How News4U works